Danie1Arias/Danie1Arias/README.md

 Hi, I'm Daniel Arias 👋

 I'm currently a college student in love with web programming.
-I have taken several courses on y own and I'm currently working on personal projects, in order to digitize current education in universitites and schools.
+I have taken several courses on my own and I'm currently working on personal projects, in order to digitize current education in universitites and schools.

 Amongst my hobbies, I love jogging, playing sports, reading, cooking and collecting minerals and bonsais.
 I also love everything related to mathematics and physics.
 I'm a person with a great desire to continue improving myself little by little every day!!!